Kiransardarahmad19/Temperature_Anomalies_Analysis_of_Pakistan_1880-2025/README.md

 # Temperature Anomalies in Pakistan (1880–2025)

+“This project analyzes monthly temperature anomaly data for Pakistan (1880–2025) using exploratory data analysis and time-series forecasting.
+The goal is to measure long-term warming trends, smooth seasonal fluctuations, and build predictive models to forecast future temperature changes.
+By focusing on Pakistan, a climate-vulnerable country , the study highlights both historical climate change impacts and future risks.”

 This repository contains the notebook **`main.ipynb`**, which analyzes historical and future temperature anomaly trends for Pakistan using NASA GISTEMP data.

-## 📁 Repository Contents
+## Repository Contents
 - `main.ipynb` — Jupyter notebook with code, visuals, and findings.
-- `README.md` — You are here.
+- `README.md` - Summary of Project

-## 📊 Dataset Source
+## Dataset Source
 NASA GISTEMP v4: https://data.giss.nasa.gov/gistemp/

 Subset: Pakistan’s latitude (24–37°N) and longitude (60–77°E).

-## 🎯 Problem Statement
-“This project analyzes monthly temperature anomaly data for Pakistan (1880–2025) using exploratory data analysis and time-series forecasting.
-The goal is to measure long-term warming trends, smooth seasonal fluctuations, and build predictive models to forecast future temperature changes.
-By focusing on Pakistan — a climate-vulnerable country — the study highlights both historical climate change impacts and future risks.”

 ---

-# 📑 Project Storyline: Temperature Anomalies in Pakistan (1880–2025)
+# Temperature Anomalies in Pakistan (1880–2025)

 ## 1. Introduction
 - **Problem Statement**: Climate change is one of the greatest challenges of the 21st century.
 Pakistan, being highly vulnerable due to its geography and reliance on agriculture, faces significant risks from rising temperatures.